oceanprotocol/ocean.py/READMEs/data-nfts-and-datatokens-flow.md

 ### Setup in Python

-Open a new console and run Python console:
+In the same console, run Python console:
 ```console
 python
 ```